taskmonkey/central/README.md

 # TaskMon

-> Legacy for Task Mon
+> Legacy Project for TaskMon, a task manager

-Database hosted on MySQL local database.

 ## Team